-You can’t opt out of targeted advertising altogether, but there are a couple of tools that will limit how Instagram uses your data for ads—if you know where to find them.
+You can’t opt out of targeted advertising on Instagram, but there are a couple of tools that will limit how the platform uses your data for ads—once you find the settings.

-One setting prevents Facebook and Instagram from using data sent by third parties for advertising.
-The other will stop Facebook from showing you ads on websites not owned by the company, based on your activity on Facebook’s own services.
-In both cases you’ll still see the same number of ads, but Facebook says some categories of your data will be off-limits.
+One setting prevents Facebook and Instagram from using data other companies send for ad campaigns.
+The other will stop Meta from using your activity on Facebook and Instagram to show you ads on apps and websites that other companies own.
+In both cases you’ll still see the same number of ads, but Facebook and Instagram say some categories of your data will be off-limits for targeting.

 Here’s the catch: You have to adjust the second setting on Facebook, not on Instagram.
-When you do that, the company will apply the change across all its services as long as it can match your various accounts together, according to Stephanie Chan, a company spokesperson.
+When you do that, Meta will apply the change across all its services as long as it can match your various accounts together, according to Stephanie Chan, a company spokesperson.

-On the app: Go to your profile by clicking the icon in the bottom right > Open the menu in the top right > Settings > Ads > Data About Your Activity From Partners > Switch the toggles off for all the accounts listed.
+On the app: Go to your profile by clicking the icon in the bottom right > Open the menu in the top right > Settings > Ads > Data About Your Activity From Partners.
+Now, switch all the toggles off.

-On a computer: Log in to Facebook > Click the downward arrow in the top right corner > Settings & Privacy > Settings > From the menu on the left, select Ads > Ad Settings > Ads Shown Off Of Facebook > Switch the toggle off.
+On a computer: Log in to Facebook > Click the downward arrow in the top right corner > Settings & Privacy > Settings > From the menu on the left, select Ads > From the menu on the left, hit Ad Settings > Ads Shown Off Of Facebook > Switch the toggle off.

 Limit the Ads You See on Certain Topics

-Instagram makes most of its money on ads, and there’s no way to stop them.
-You can choose to avoid ads on a few select topics, though.
+Instagram makes most of its money on ads, and there’s no way to stop seeing them altogether.
+You can try to avoid ads on a few select topics, though.
 Navigate to the ad topic preferences menu, and you can tell Instagram you want to see fewer ads related to alcohol, parenting, pets, social issues, elections, and politics.

 You’ll find the same settings on Facebook accounts.
-In both cases, the company doesn’t guarantee you won’t see ads related to these subjects altogether, but it may be worth trying.
+In both cases, the company doesn’t guarantee you won’t see ads related to these subjects altogether.
 These settings won’t do much to protect your privacy, but they’re one of a few ways you can adjust your social media feed for a healthier and more pleasant experience.

-On the app: Go to your own profile by clicking the icon in the bottom right > Open the menu in the top right > Settings > Ads > Ad Topic Preferences > Tap the subject you want to avoid > Save.
+On the app: Go to your own profile by clicking the icon in the bottom right > Open the menu in the top right > Settings > Ads > Ad topics > Tap the subject you want to avoid > Save.